Jele refuses to take credit after firing Orlando Pirates into Caf Confederation Cup play-off round

 The Mpumalanga-born centre back, who was rock-solid at the heart of the Bucs defence, insisted that it was a team effort having led his troops to a narrow win over the former Congolese champions.

-It was Jele's second goal this season having also hit the back of the net with a header in Pirates' 1-1 draw against Cape Town City in a PSL match a fortnight ago.
+It was Jele's second goal this season having also hit the back of the net with a header in Pirates' 1-1 draw against Cape Town City in a PSL match three weeks ago.

-The former South Africa under-20 international was pleased to see his side cope while under pressure after he handed the Buccaneers the lead.
+The former Bafana Bafana international was pleased to see his side cope while under pressure after he handed the Buccaneers the lead.

-"I think we started well in the first half, we created a lot of chances, but we didn't manage to convert them," the former Walter Stars player continued.
+"I think we started well in the first-half, we created a lot of chances, but we didn't manage to convert them," the man nicknamed Magents continued.

-"And obviously after were leading 1-0 the guys wanted to come back and equalize.
+"And obviously after taking a 1-0 lead, the guys [Diables] wanted to come back and equalize.

 Pirates joined their PSL rivals, Marumo Gallants in the Confederation Cup play-off round with the Limpopo side having eliminated DR Congolese giants AS Vita Club from the competition on Friday.

-They will both be hoping to win their play-off round ties and advance to the group stage.
+Both teams will be hoping to win their play-off round ties and advance to the group stage.